dylan-lang/opendylan/documentation/intro-dylan/source/modules-libraries.rst

 Sealing
 =======

-Classes and generic functions may be :term:`sealed` using a number of Dylan forms.
-This prevents code in other libraries from subclassing objects or adding methods to generic functions, and lets the compiler optimize more effectively.
+Classes and generic functions may be :drm:`sealed <sealing>`, preventing code in other libraries from subclassing objects or adding methods to generic functions.
+This allows the compiler optimize more effectively.
 Both classes and generic functions are sealed by default.

 To allow code in other libraries to subclass a given class, declare it as ``open``: